 What Can You Do If You’ve Got a Revenue Canada Lien?

 A tax lien is never welcome in your home.
 However, if you’ve accumulated a lot of Canada Revenue debt and haven’t been able to pay for a long time – a Revenue Canada lien may be unavoidable.
-While the government prefers to avoid taking legal action, if a debt is ignored they will act to get a tax payer’s attention.
-Unfortunately for homeowners, one of the collections actions available to Canada Revenue Agency (CRA), is to register on title and stake a claim to your real property.
+While the government prefers to avoid taking legal action, if a debt is ignored it will act to get a taxpayer’s attention.
+Unfortunately for homeowners, one of the collections actions available to Canada Revenue Agency (CRA), is to register on the title and stake a claim to your real property.

 A Canada Revenue Lien is only registered when a tax debtor fails to pay their bill.
-A tax debt can have a big impact if left alone.
-If you do nothing about your lien and your primary mortgage becomes due for renewal you may have problems.
+Tax debt can have a big impact if left alone.
+If you do nothing about your lien and your primary mortgage become due for renewal you may have problems.
 Your existing mortgage lender or bank may not want to renew your mortgage if they see that CRA has registered a lien against your home.

 How Do You Pay Out a Revenue Canada Lien?